 If all of those tests can’t definitively rule out cancer, then the doctor will turn to the only remaining test: surgical biopsy.

-Luckily, about 85% of biopsies are negative; no cancer.
+Luckily, about 80 percent of breast biopsies are negative, meaning no cancer.
 But you have to go through the procedure anyway.
 And it nearly always involves leaving a small marker, or clip, in the exact area biopsied.

 Why?
-If cancer is present, and further surgery is needed, the surgeon will be able to go back to that exact spot to remove the tumor - which could be tiny, perhaps as small as 1/16".
-Thus the need for a marker.
+If cancer is present and further surgery is needed, the surgeon will be able to go back to that exact spot to remove the tumor — which could be tiny, perhaps as small as one-sixteenth of an inch.
+Thus, the need for a marker.

-The marker is small - about the size of a sesame seed.
-It’s made of titanium, a "biocompatible metal" - it won’t react with anything in your body.
+The marker is small — about the size of a sesame seed.
+It’s made oftitanium, a “biocompatible metal,” so it won’t react with anything in your body.
 It also won’t set off security alarms at the airport, interfere with future MRIs, or cause any other problems.

 Or could the titanium marker really be at the root of the pain, rashes, and other symptoms they attribute to it?